joalpe13/CaminoMasCorto/README.md

 # CaminoMasCorto

-HHello, this program is responsible for finding the shortest path within a matrix.
+Hello, this program is responsible for finding the shortest path within a matrix.
 The tour goes from the first column to the last, being able to change rows as long as they are adjacent.

 For example in a matrix:
 4 - 5 - 6